Fully extended BV-BFV description of General Relativity in three dimensions: Preliminaries

-In a practical scenario, this goes through by integrating by parts the terms in $\delta S^{(n)}$, but the resulting data on the higher-codimension stratum does not automatically satisfy the axioms in Definition \ref{def:n-extended-BVBFV}.
-In particular, the existence of the symplectic space $\mathcal{F}^{(n+1)}$ (and hence of $\pi^{(n)}$) is not always guaranteed (see \cite{CSPCH,CStime}).
+In a practical scenario, this goes through by integrating by parts the terms in $\delta S^{\filt{n}}$, but the resulting data on the higher-codimension stratum does not automatically satisfy the axioms in Definition \ref{def:n-extended-BVBFV}. {In particular, the existence of $\mathcal{F}^{\filt{n+1}}$ as a smooth symplectic manifold (and hence of $\pi^{\filt{n}}$)} is not always guaranteed (see \cite{CSPCH,CStime}).
 When this happens the theory is then only \emph{$n$-extendable}.
 We summarise the previous discussion with the following definition: